thephez/dpp-spec/docs/identity.md

 ```
 Identity
+validateIdentityFactory
-  ✓ should return invalid result if there are duplicate keys
+  ✓ should return valid result if a raw identity is valid
-  ✓ should return invalid result if identity type is unknown
+  ✓ should return valid result if an identity model is valid
   id
     ✓ should be present
     ✓ should be a string
     ✓ should not be less than 42 characters
     ✓ should not be more than 44 characters
     ✓ should be base58 encoded
-  type
+  balance
     ✓ should be present
     ✓ should be an integer
-    ✓ should be greater than 0
+    ✓ should be greater or equal 0
-    ✓ should be less than 65535
   publicKeys
     ✓ should be present
     ✓ should be an array